What is Implied Consent?

 Implied consent means that you have not expressly agreed to be tested, but the consent is inferred from your license application and the fact that you are driving on public roads.

-When a law enforcement officer stops you and has reason to believe you have been driving while under the influence, the officer will request that you submit to a test to measure the amount of alcohol or drugs present in your blood.
+When a law enforcement officer stops you and has reason to believe you have driven while under the influence, the officer will ask that you submit to a test to measure the amount of alcohol or drugs present in your blood.
 Generally, the police must have reasonable grounds for stopping you and must make a lawful arrest before administering a sobriety test.

 What Happens if You Refuse?